willypaz243/ANextG/readme.md

-# ANextG
+# ANA

-AnextG is a pretentious project that seeks to implement a new generation of autonomous driving
+ANA is a pretentious project that seeks to implement a new generation of autonomous driving

 ## Installation